dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/documentation.md

 In the above example, a docs block named `table_events` is defined with some descriptive markdown contents.
 There is nothing significant about the name `table_events` — docs blocks can be named however you like, as long as the name only contains alphanumeric and underscore characters.

-You can also use arbitrary html inside a docs block.
-This is useful for embedding charts or diagrams from other tools directly into the documentation for a model.

 ### Placement
 Docs blocks should be placed in files with a `.md` file extension.
 By default, dbt will search in all resource paths for docs blocks (i.e. the combined list of [source-paths](source-paths), [data-paths](data-paths), [analysis-paths](analysis-paths), [macro-paths](macro-paths) and [snapshot-paths](snapshot-paths)) — you can adjust this behavior using the [docs-paths](docs-paths) config.